 The Applied Integrative Health and Health Management Department provides courses in practice building, practice management and integrative health management for many of MUIH's other programs.
-In addition this department is the home for MUIH's Natural Care Center, community training sites, and clinical partnerships.
 The department studies integrative health practice models and provides both academic programs and consulting is this area.

-In its role as a service unit to the other programs, the mission of the Applied Integrative Health and Health Management Department is to provide practice building, practice management, and integrative health management courses that align with the mission and help achieve the goals of the University's broader programs.
+IIn its role as a service unit to the other programs, the mission of the Applied Integrative Health and Health Management Department is to provide practice building, practice management, and integrative health management courses that align with the mission and help achieve the goals of the University's broader programs.